patrickbwarren/qgis-survex-import/README.md

 When installed, a menu item 'Import .3d file' should appear on the 'Vector' drop-down menu in the main QGIS window.
-Running this, a pop-up window appears for the user to select a `.3d` file, and chose whether to import legs or stations , or both.
-For the former (legs) additional options allow the user to chose whether to include splay, duplicate, and surface legs.
+Running this, a pop-up window appears for the user to select a `.3d` file, and choose whether to import legs or stations , or both.
+For the former (legs) additional options allow the user to choose whether to include splay, duplicate, and surface legs.
 For the latter (stations) the user can chose whether to include surface stations.
 Finally there is an option to import the CRS from the `.3d` file if possible (see below).